 - Then, whip another minute or two until SUPER fluffy!

-After the frosting is ready it may be a little soft.
+Pro Tip: After whipping, the frosting may be a little soft.
 At this point, add the frosting to a piping bag and then add the piping bag to the fridge for 5-10 minutes to solidify a bit.
-I place my piping bag into a cup so it stands up straight and doesn’t leak out.
+I place my piping bag into a cup so it stands up straight and doesn't leak out.
 This is my favorite trick to piping perfect swirls of vegan frosting!

 FAQ & Substitutions:

-Instead of the 1 1/4 cups of pastry flour the recipe calls for, use 1 cup+ 2 tbsp all-purpose flour and then add in 1 Tbsp of cornstarch.
+Instead of the 1 ¼ cups of pastry flour, the recipe calls for, use 1 cup+ 2 tablespoon all-purpose flour and then add in 1 tablespoon of cornstarch.
 This helps to create a homemade version of pastry flour!
 Basically, for every 1 cup of all-purpose flour in a recipe, replace 2 tablespoon with 1 tablespoon cornstarch.

 Unfrosted cupcakes can be stored at room temperature for 24-28 hours.

 I truly hope you love these Vegan Matcha Cupcakes with Matcha Buttercream Frosting!
-They are moist, tender, full of earthy matcha flavor, and would be perfect to bake up for any true matcha lover.
+They are moist, tender, full of earthy matcha flavor, and would be the perfect green tea cupcakes to bake up for any true matcha lover.
 Enjoy!

 First, make the matcha cupcakes: